apache/nuttx/tools/README.txt

             - Select the MCU for main and lib project
             - Correct the path to ld script if needed
         2) iar:
-            - Check if the arch supportes IAR (only armv7-m is support IAR now)
+            - Check if the arch supports IAR (only armv7-m is support IAR now)
             - Select the MCU for main and lib project
             - Add new ld script file for IAR

     NOTE:  Due to bit rot, the template files for the stm3220g-eval and for the stm32f429-disco have been removed from the NuttX repository.
-For reference, they be found in the Obsoleted repository at Obsoleted/stm32f429i_disco/ltcd/template and at
+For reference, they can be found in the Obsoleted repository at Obsoleted/stm32f429i_disco/ltcd/template and at
     Obsoleted/stm3220g-eval/template.